I discovered electronics in 1963, when I was eleven,

 Buicks, but we do not have confirming data at this time.

-1976 newspaper halftone, so alas, only so much can be done with it!)
+of a 1976 newspaper halftone, so alas, only so much can be done

-High School in 1930.
-Most people have assumed that he attended Purdue
+Logansport High School in 1930.
+Most people have assumed that he

-as with the Purdue/Parvoo radio station WCCR, no disguise at all.
-But
+Purdue/Parvoo radio station WCCR, no disguise at all.
+But as best

-as best we know, he never attended Purdue, and in fact did not study engineering
+we know, he never attended Purdue, and in fact did not study

-at all.
-He did attend Indiana University, Columbia, and the University
+engineering at all.
+He did attend Indiana University, Columbia,

-of Chicago at one point or another, studying psychology, journalism, history,
+and the University of Chicago at one point or another, studying

 Studying journalism and English clearly paid off.
 Frye was a very

-in QST beginning August, 1947.
-However, he supposedly first appeared in Gernsback's
+beginning August, 1947.
+However, he supposedly first appeared in

 in the early 1930s.
 (The

-“Mac’s Service Shop” in Radio & Television News in April 1948,
+called “Mac’s Service Shop” in Radio & Television News

-and it ran in one magazine or another (including Electronics World,
+in April 1948, and it ran in one magazine or another (including Electronics

-are superficial resemblances between "Mac's Service Shop" and
+June, 1977.
+There are superficial resemblances between "Mac's

-Carl and Jerry: The column is nominally fiction, in which "Mac,"
+Service Shop" and Carl and Jerry: The column is nominally fiction,

 - Radio Receiver Servicing, 1960.